In this guide

 Satellite component

-Once you have your long-term core strategy in place, satellite ETFs can be used get exposure to sectors or regions that offer shorter-term opportunities.
+Once you have your long-term core strategy in place, satellite ETFs can be used to get exposure to sectors or regions that offer shorter-term opportunities.

 A satellite strategy can also be used to complement or plug gaps in your core holdings.
-For example, there are few opportunities to invest in global technology stocks in Australia.
-If you want to get exposure to the world’s leading technology companies but don’t want to pick stocks, you could invest in a global technology ETF or a Nasdaq 100 Index ETF that includes big tech stocks such as Meta, Apple, Google and AI/software darling Nvidia.
+For example, there are few opportunities to invest in AI and technology stocks in Australia.
+If you want to get exposure to the world’s leading technology companies but don’t want to pick winners, you could invest in a global technology ETF or a Nasdaq 100 Index ETF that includes big tech stocks such as Meta, Apple, Google and AI/software darling Nvidia.
 These ETFs also feature in the SMSF top 20 list below.

 What do they cost?